mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 When Krita creates or opens a file, it has a copy of the file in memory, that it edits.
 This is part of the way how computers work: They make a copy of their file in the ram.
-Thus, when saving, Krita takes it's copy and copies it over the existing file.
+Thus, when saving, Krita takes its copy and copies it over the existing file.
 There's a couple of tricks you can do with saving.